Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Methods

 \method\ leverages representations learned from low-fidelity simulations to reduce the number of high-fidelity simulations required to approximate a high-fidelity posterior.
 To that end, \method{} adopts a \textit{fine-tuning} strategy of transfer learning: Let $\psi$ be the parameters of the low-fidelity neural density estimator $q_\psi(\boldsymbol{\theta} | \boldsymbol{x}_\mathrm{L})$ and let $\phi$ be the parameters of the high-fidelity density estimator $q_\phi(\boldsymbol{\theta} | \boldsymbol{x})$. \method{} minimizes the loss $\mathcal{L(\phi)} = \mathbb{E}_{\theta \sim p(\boldsymbol{\theta})}\mathbb{E}_{x \sim p(\boldsymbol{x}|\boldsymbol{\theta})}\left[-\log q_\phi(\boldsymbol{\theta} | \boldsymbol{x})\right]$ on the high-fidelity task, where the parameters \( \phi \) are initialized on the pretrained low-fidelity network parameters \( \psi \).
 We argue that by pre-training on low-fidelity simulations, the density estimator learns useful features up front (i.e., the feature spaces of the low- and high-fidelity density estimators overlap), so fewer high-fidelity simulations suffice to refine the posterior estimates.
 Indeed, \citet{tahir_features_2024} shows that once networks learn suitable features for a given predictive task, they drastically reduce the sample complexity for related tasks.
 Other strategies to pretraining are discussed in Appendix \ref{appendix:alternative-solutions}.

 \method\ can naturally accommodate more than two fidelity levels (Appendix \ref{app:multiple-fidelities}), does not require more hyperparameter tuning than NPE (Appendix \ref{appendix:training-details}), and is applicable in situations where the low-fidelity model has fewer parameters than the high-fidelity model.
 In this setting, the parameters that are exclusive to the high-fidelity model are treated as dummy variables in the pre-trained density estimator.
 The pre-conditioning with these variables leads to the pre-trained neural density estimator to effectively estimate the prior distribution over the respective parameters (OU3 and OU4 in Appendix \ref{app:pairplots-lf-hf}).
 As shown below, our method is compatible with both embedding networks and hand-crafted summary statistics of the observations.
-Overall, \method{} shows competitive performance compared to NPE, even when the dimensionality of the low- and high-fidelity models is substantially different (e.g., Sec.~\ref{section:task3}, where the low- and high-fidelity models have 12 and 24 parameters, respectively).